Azure/azure-sdk-for-js/sdk/monitor/monitor-ingestion/README.md

 ### Uploading large batches of logs

 When uploading more than 1MB of logs in a single call to the `upload` method on `LogsIngestionClient`, the upload will be split into several smaller batches, each no larger than 1MB.
-By default, these batches will be uploaded in parallel, with a maximum of 5 batches being uploaded concurrently.
-It may be desirable to decrease the maximum concurrency if memory usage is a concern.
-The maximum number of concurrent uploads can be controlled using the `maxConcurrency` option, as shown in this example:

 ```js
 const { DefaultAzureCredential } = require("@azure/identity");